Banner: Mum's Love

 • What does it mean to be a SKY Girl?

 SKY Girls are girls who have made the decision to be true to themselves and follow their passions.
-They're part of a community of teens who connect on social media, at events, in communities or in school, as they follow their passions and support each other to say no to the things they know they're good without.
+They're part of a community of teens who connect on social media, at events, in communities or in schools, as they follow their passions and support each other to say no to the things they know they're good without.

 SKY offers girls opportunities to explore new interests and discover their own talents.
 SKY is led by girls – so whether it's writing articles, presenting a radio show, illustrating a cartoon strip, designing clothes or being math champions, we encourage girls to do their thing and support others who are doing theirs.